Sparsh-Lamba/MentalHealthSystem/README.md

 Corresponding to the city selected a list of doctors comes on the screen which shows Doctor's name,Qualification, Years of Experience,Hospital Address and Contact Number.

+Please refer to 'instruction' file to open the project.